department-of-veterans-affairs/va.gov-team/products/combined_va_debt_portal/research/usability-apr-2022/research-findings.md

  - Review content and user flow and assess whether pages can be consolidated
  - Review design and whether important statement information and a pay link can appear sooner to users
- - Review design on copay and debt pages and determine whether the 'Other VA debt' link can be more prominent and clear.
+ - Review design on copay and debt pages and determine whether the 'Other VA debt' link can be more prominent and clear
- - Assess whether `&nbsp;` characters on the copay statement page can be eliminated
+ - The statment page issue of `&nbsp;` characters appearing on the statement page has already been fixed